maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

         - Of course we will rarely see an exact s-a pair again but approx has the same effect
 - So we train the model every some odd iterations based on exp replay
-- And we train the autoencoder even less (because it takes a long time to train since it must reconstruct and compare the WHOLE state aka all the pixels every time)
+- And we train the autoencoder even less (because it takes a long time to train since it must reconstruct and compare the WHOLE state i.e. all the pixels every time)

 ### [Deep Exploration via Bootstrapped DQN](https://arxiv.org/pdf/1602.04621.pdf) (Under Construction)
 - MATH WARNING